oils-for-unix/oils/doc/ref/chap-option.md

 TODO

+TODO

 ### parse_paren

 TODO

+### parse_triple_quote

+Parse the shell-style multi-line strings, which strip leading whitespace:

+    echo '''
+      one
+      two
+      '''

+    echo """
+      hello
+      $name
+      """

+(This option affects only command mode.
+Such strings are always parsed in expression mode.)

-### parse_raw_string
+### parse_ysh_string

-Allow the r prefix for raw strings in command mode:
+Allow `r'\'` and `u'\\'` and `b'\\'` strings, as well as their multi-line versions.

+Since shell strings are already raw, this means that YSH just ignores the r
+prefix:

     echo r'\'  # a single backslash

-Since shell strings are already raw, this means that YSH just ignores the r prefix.
+J8 unicode strings:

+    echo u'mu \u{3bc}'  # mu char

+J8 byte strings:

+    echo b'byte \yff'

+(This option affects only command mode.
+Such strings are always parsed in expression mode.)

 ### command_sub_errexit